hypi-universe/docs/content/stories-action.md

 Here are a few real-life examples for your reference!

-A) For the Patient Information system,
+A.  For the Patient Information system,

 A doctor can **search for patient information history.**
 A doctor can **enter the diagnosis.**